Replay Protected Memory Block: Use in computing systems

-Some operating systems such as Linux may provide a generic driver for accessing an RPMB device attached to an eMMC.
+Some operating systems, such as Linux may provide a generic driver for accessing an RPMB device attached to an eMMC.
 However, in other cases the access to RPMB is controlled through a proprietary driver; this may require use of a Trusted Application instead of a normal application to access the data.
+Some embedded flash storage devices, such as eMMC, eUFS and NVMe, support this standard.

 Logical unit addressing

 The UFS specification allocates a "Well-Known LUN" identifier of 44h for the RPMB device.
 This can be represented as: